Volkswagen Arteon Shooting Brake review

 Off the motorway, the Arteon deals well with bumps and resists unruliness well, although it doesn’t quite have the poise of a BMW 3-Series.
 Still, the steering is accurate and the grip is pretty strong, so you’re unlikely to feel disappointed.

 Overall, the Arteon is a car that will devour miles with no bother at all.
+It’s also good enough to drive for 95% of people – only die-hard ‘driving enthusiasts’ will crave a bit more involvement.

 It all looks classy and feels beautifully built, but touch-sensitive controls irritate.